prabhushivam/breast-cancer/README.md

-# breast-cancer detection using machine learnning using histopathological images.
+# breast-cancer detection using histopathological images.